 It’s all been built on the ever-growing acclaim for Diary of a Housewife, which spent 14 consecutive weeks on Earshot’s national Roots, Blues & Folk Chart, and its latest single “Homefront,” which was added to CBC Country on SiriusXM Canada.
 Further, the album picked up national distribution through Sunrise Records, while Nixon participated in Canada’s Music Incubator’s Artist Entrepreneurship Program hosted by the National Music Centre in Calgary.

-Nixon’s other achievements include earning an Edmonton Music Award nomination as an Artist To Watch, and being named a finalist in the Project Wild Artist Development Program, a partnership between Alberta Music and Calgary’s Peak 95.3 aimed at launching the careers of Alberta’s next generation of country stars.
+Nixon’s other achievements include earning an Edmonton Music Award nomination for Country Recording of the Year (2018) and Artist To Watch (2017), and being named a finalist in the Project Wild Artist Development Program, a partnership between Alberta Music and Calgary’s Peak 95.3 aimed at launching the careers of Alberta’s next generation of country stars.
 She proved this was well-deserved as the album’s first single, “You Didn’t Make Me” won Storyhive’s 2015 Music Video Award, bringing it to the attention of Air Canada music programmers.
 The next single “Innerglow” was subsequently picked up by 35 terrestrial stations, along with CBC and SiriusXM, leading to a 2017 tour of prestigious venues including Toronto’s Dakota Tavern.

 Still, Nixon’s bonds to communities across Alberta remain strong.
 As an extension of “Waiting For Sirens,” she has launched an awareness campaign, in partnership with Alberta Music and Project Wild, on behalf of families affected by violence.
 Visiting and performing in shelters around the province, she is gathering the stories of frontline workers and survivors as part of a video series aimed at raising funds to buy gifts for children living in the shelters.